chef-boneyard/chef-web-docs-2016/chef_master/source/plugin_knife_analytics.rst

 .. code-block:: bash

-   $ knife analytics notification create FILE_NAME.json
+   $ knife notification create FILE_NAME.json

 where the ``FILE_NAME.json`` is similar to: